AWS Client VPN: Default route gets sucked into VPN

 • Security considerations: Not sending all traffic through the VPN, which may be an issue depending on your security policies.

-• Possibility of Tunnel Crack: One of the reasons AWS Client VPN enforces this setting is to protect against a security risk called "TunnelCrack."
-By ignoring this setting, you could theoretically be exposed to that risk.
+• Possibility of Tunnel Crack: One of the reasons AWS Client VPN enforces this setting is to protect against a security risk called "Tunnel Crack."
+Ignoring this setting could theoretically expose you to that risk.

 What is TunnelCrack?

-Below is an explanation by AI (DYOR)
+The following is an explanation by AI (DYOR)

 The nature of the TunnelCrack vulnerability

 TunnelCrack, which was announced in August 2023, refers to a group of fundamental vulnerabilities in the routing process of VPN clients.
-The following two types of attacks are at the core of the attack:14
+The following two types of attacks are at the core of the vulnerability:14

 LocalNet attack (CVE-2023-36672)